jcwilliamson/microbits/workshop.md

  Above is a diagram of the transistor that you will be using.
 Notice that one side of the transistor is flat, and the other is curved, this is to help you see which way it is facing.
 You should connect the pin called the "emitter" (labeled as "E" on the picture) to your motor, the "collector" (labeled as "C" on the picture) to your AA battery pack, and the "base" (labeled as "B" on the picture) to one of the pins on your Microbit (if you're stuck, feel free to ask one of the volunteers, we're happy to help).
 You should now be able to control a motor using the connections on the Microbit.
 In order to make a functioning robot, you'll need to wire up 2 transistors like this, one for each motor.

 The easiest way for you to use the transistors is to use your breadboard, which is a small black square with holes in it.
 These are designed so that the holes which are connected run towards the line down the middle of the board.
-The line in the middle separates the 2 sides of the breadboard
+The line in the middle separates the 2 sides of the breadboard.

  Now you have done this, you should be able to make the 2 motors turn separately.
 Think about how you could make your robot drive in a straight line and steer using the second microbit.